 Soy production has caused mass deforestation due to the amount of land needed to grow them.
 Avocado production is also draining natural water resources in some areas, causing droughts.

 Then, the carbon-cost of produce distribution needs to be taken into account.
-Most Western climates aren’t adept at growing many grains and legumes such as lentils, quinoa, and soy.
+Most Western climates aren’t adept at growing many grains and legumes such as brown rice, lentils, quinoa, and soy.
 Therefore, they have to be flown or sailed half-way across the world to get to you, using fossil fuels.
-The same can be said about avocados and bananas.
+The same can be said about avocados, bananas, coconut oil, and even maple syrup.
+If you’re eating out of season, even local items like sweet potatoes are grown and flown to you from other countries.

 Also, unless you’re going organic, these farms will also be using pesticides which is causing a decrease in soil quality as well as polluting rivers.
 Not to mention the concerns about residual chemicals entering humans via non-organic fruit and veg.